diambra/arena/README.md

 diambraEnvKwargs["characters"]  = [["Random", "Random"], ["Random", "Random"]]
 diambraEnvKwargs["charOutfits"] = [2, 2]

-envId = "Test" # This ID must be unique for every instance of the environment when using diambraGym class env = diambraGym(envId, diambraEnvKwargs, headless=False) # Use `headless=True` for server-side executions
+envId = "TestEnv" # This ID must be unique for every instance of the environment when using diambraGym class env = diambraGym(envId, diambraEnvKwargs, headless=False) # Use `headless=True` for server-side executions

 observation = env.reset()